DaveLiddament/skeleton-ci-project/README.md

 - Pslam
 - Phpstan

-All above are run by phing.
+All above are run by Phing.

-CircleCI v2.0 setup
+CI is done in CircleCI using v2.0.